-Over the years, the makeup and design of a chipset and a CPU have changed.
-In the early days of computers, the CPU was very large.
-These early processing units required a lot of space and power.
+Over the years, the makeup and design of the chipset and CPU have changed.
+In the early days of computers, the CPU was very large and required a lot of space and power.
 Over the years, these room-sized machines have shrunk to a single computer chip.
 In fact, modern processors have several individual units on a single chip.

-Chipsets have changed much less than CPUs, but have still improved with time.
+Chipsets have changed much less than CPUs, but they have still improved with time.
 One of the largest changes is simply an increase in speed.
 As a chip that provides access between the processor and other computer areas, speed is vital to a chipset’s functioning.
-In addition, modern chipsets consist of two parts; the northbridge that works with basic computer functions and the southbridge that works with secondary or non-vital components.
+In addition, modern chipsets consist of two parts — the northbridge works with basic computer functions and the southbridge works with secondary or non-vital components.

 A chipset and a CPU work together to make a computer function.
-These parts, along with several others, allow interaction between the individual areas of the computer, the user and installed software.
-Even though a chipset and CPU don’t have any common functions, they are both vital to the machine's operations.
+These parts, along with several others, allow interaction between the individual areas of the computer, the user, and installed software.
+Even though they don’t have any common functions, they are both vital to the machine's operations.

 In the above example, the processor calculated and the chipset was a courier.
 When the pieces of information needed to move around the system, the chipset facilitated the movement.
 When information needed processing, it was done entirely by the CPU.
 The functions of a chipset and a CPU are very specific with next to no overlap.